ystein/syne-tune/docs/source/tutorials/odsc_tutorial/multi_fidelity.rst

 Multi-Fidelity Hyperparameter Tuning
 ====================================

-In our example above, a Resnet-18 neural network model is trained for 27 epochs before being validated.
+In our example above, a transformer language model is trained for 40 epochs before being validated.
 If a configuration performs poorly, we should find out earlier, and a lot of time could be saved by stopping poorly performing trials early.
 This is what *multi-fidelity HPO* methods are doing.
 There are different
 variants:

-* Early stopping: Trials are not just validated after 27 epochs, but at the end of every epoch.
+* Early stopping: Trials are not just validated after 40 epochs, but at the end of every epoch.
 If a trial is performing worse than many others trained for the same number of epochs, it is stopped early.